 With no other way out, he compassionately stabbed the criminal to death.
 Captain Compassionate saved the passengers not only from murder, but from becoming murderers themselves.
 Unlike him, they would have killed in rage and suffered hell.
 He saved the criminal from becoming a mass murderer and even worse suffering.
 He himself generated vast karmic merit by acting with compassion.

-I believe that is an important point that I’ll talk more about later, but in summary the Buddha in his past life took on unwholesome Karma so others wouldn’t have to.
+This is a crucial point that I’ll talk more about later, but in summary, the Buddha in his past life took on unwholesome Karma so others wouldn’t have to.
 If there could ever be a definition of a soldier fighting on the side of freedom, that’s it right there.
 A soldier, in war, gains experiences, emotions, sights, sounds, and horror that others don’t have to witness or experience.
-They take on this burden for others.
+They take on this burden, and karma, for others.

 As General Douglas McArthur famously said: